schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/docker-image.md

 --server=sqlite --database=sc.db \
 --info-level=maximum --command=schema
 ```
-The easiest way to learn how to use the SchemaCrawler command-line is by doing the [online tutorial on Katacoda](https://www.katacoda.com/schemacrawler/scenarios/schemacrawler).
+The easiest way to learn how to use the SchemaCrawler command-line is by doing the
+[live online tutorial](https://www.katacoda.com/schemacrawler/scenarios/schemacrawler).
+The tutorial works from within
+any browser with no software or plugins needed.

 ## How to Run SchemaCrawler With a Modified Configuration